tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-unguided-Data-platform-upgrade-and-migration.md

   - Ensure the SQL Server Database Engine runs under the demouser Windows account.
   - Enable Mixed Mode Authentication
     - Ensure the SA password is set to Password.1!!
-  - Make sure to add the demouser to the SQL Server Administrators group.
+  - Make sure to add the demouser to the SQL Server Administrators group
-- Install SQL Server Management Studio (SSMS) 17.
+- Install SQL Server Management Studio (SSMS) 17

 #### Exit Criteria

-- You have successfully installed SQL Server 2017 Developer Edition and SSMS 17 on the VM.
+- You have successfully installed SQL Server 2017 Developer Edition and SSMS 17 on the VM

 ### Task 2: Install SQL Server 2008 R2

-In this task, you will install SQL Server 2008 R2 as a Named Instance on the SqlServerDw VM.
+In this task, you will install SQL Server 2008 R2 as a Named Instance on the SqlServerDw VM

 #### Tasks to Complete

 - Install SQL Server 2008 R2 Express with Advanced Services on the VM from <https://www.microsoft.com/download/details.aspx?id=30438>
-  - Be sure that the SQL Database Engine runs under the demouser Windows account.
+  - Be sure that the SQL Database Engine runs under the demouser Windows account
   - Enable Mixed Mode Authentication
     - Ensure the SA password is set to Password.1!!
   - Ensure the demouser account is added to the SQL Server Administrators group

 #### Exit Criteria

-- You have successfully installed both versions of SQL Server on the same VM.
+- You have successfully installed both versions of SQL Server on the same VM

 ### Task 3: Install AdventureWorks sample database